 Meet Dominik Meyer

-Every month, ‘Whose Wine is it Anyway?’ profiles German winemaker to give you a behind-the-vines look at the world of German wine.
-This month, we’re highlighting Dominik Meyer of Moselland.
+It’s April, and we’re highlighting Dominik Meyer of Moselland.
 Based in the Mosel, Moselland is one of the largest Riesling producers in Germany, producing wine from dozens of small growers across four winegrowing regions.
+Moselland allows for small vineyard owners to benefit from the expertise and international reach of the cooperative.

 Meet Stefan Doktor